abhilashindulkar/docker-kube/docker/README.md

 This is very simple NGINX website that allows a user to send a tweet.

 It's mostly used as a sample application for Docker deployment.

-To use it:
+1. Manual
+2. docker-compose

+*Manual*

 * Build:
 `docker build -f docker/Dockerfile -t linux-tweet-app:v0.0.1 .`